 Once at home, they stay well for up to a week when kept open in cool, dark place away from heat, and humidity.
-Qince stores well for several weeks placed inside the refrigerator.
+Quince fruit stores well for several weeks placed inside the refrigerator.

 Raw quince is extremely sour and astringent as it has rarely eaten uncooked.
-Its bitter taste and choking feeling in the mouth is due to certain chemicals in the fruit known as tannins.
-Cooking destroys these compounds while retaining fragrant rich essential oils and aliphatic compounds in the fruit.
-With the addition of sugar or honey, the fruit makes excellent flavorful sweet and savory recipes, jams, jellies, and preserves.
+Its bitter taste and raw sensation in the mouth is due to certain chemicals in the fruit known as tannins.
+Cooking destroys these compounds while retaining aromatic, rich essential oils and aliphatic compounds of the fruit.
+With the addition of sugar or honey, the pulp makes excellent ingredients in flavorful sweet and savory recipes, jams, jellies, and preserves.